NZ Colony Loss Survey

 Are you a beekeeper?

-All beekeepers are invited to complete the on-line survey once they have carried out their Spring hive inspections.
+All beekeepers are invited by e-mail to complete the on-line survey.
+Check your in-box after 1st September for the invitation.
+The time to do the survey is once your Spring hive inspections are complete.
 The information requested includes

 - How many hives have been lost?